NastasyaZaytseva/Uncensore-it/README.md

-# Uncesore It
+# Uncensore It

 Project Description:
-Uncesore It is a web application built with Next.js, allowing users to modify text by replacing specific words with alternative variants.
+Uncensore It is a web application built with Next.js, allowing users to modify text by replacing specific words with alternative variants.

 ## Getting Started